sloomba/sloomba.github.io/README.md

 ## Biomolecular Networks

 ### Project THoR
-*Developing a model of tolerance to pathogens in multiple host species*
+*Developing a probabilistic model of tolerance to pathogens in multiple host species*

 <img vspace="10" hspace="10" align="left" width="150" height="220" src="/images/thumb_crom3top.jpg">
 Given that most bacteria are becoming resistant to antibiotics, there is an urgent need to flip our practice of diagnosing and treating pathogen infections.
 Instead of exterminating the pathogen, we must start looking at ways to make a host "tolerant" to the infection, that is, stay asymptomatic despite infection, and develop Technologies for Host Resilience (THoR).
 For that, we look at the problem of predicting tolerance, and unearthing the underlying biological mechanisms of tolerance.
 We define a highly generalized Bayesian probabilistic framework called CROM3TOP (Cross-species Multimodal Modular Model of Tolerance to Pathogens) which can feed on (possibly temporal) [multi-omics](https://en.wikipedia.org/wiki/Multiomics) data across various host and pathogen species, to develop a rich ontology which not only differentiates between states of tolerance and sensitivity, but also provides a valuable interface for biologists to ask arbitrary queries of interest.
 This would help discover novel host-pathogen mechanisms, and hasten the design of gene therapies and other medical interventions.